Themes and Analysis

 The ancestral property of Maxim de Winter takes on a larger-than-life role in this novel.
 Besides being the predominant setting for most of the events, it seems like the house takes on a personality of its own – one which would haunt Mrs. de Winter almost as much as Rebecca herself.

-It is impossible for the heroine to step foot in the house without being reminded of her predecessor, and the house had to ultimately be burned down for Mrs. de Winter to finally be rid of the haunting memory of her husband’s ex-wife.
+It is impossible for the heroine to step foot in the house without being reminded of her predecessor, and the house has to ultimately be burned down for Mrs. de Winter to finally be rid of the haunting memory of her husband’s ex-wife.

 The Statue of The Satyr